tstolarczyk/SoHAPPy/docs/sohappy.rst

 	* Run the simulation on the resulting dressed :class:`timeslot.Slot` and prepare the data to be analysed.
 	* If requested store the simulation class instance on disk.
-	* If the siumulation is successful, analyse the resulting data
+	* If the simulation is successful, analyse the resulting data.
 	* Dump the result of the analysis into the population file.

 .. automodapi:: SoHAPPy